MarcWeber/vim-addon-local-vimrc/README.md

   remembers your answer for the future.
 Possible answers are (with the abbreviation captitalized):

-    - `Yes`: Read the file this time, but do not remember the answer;
+    -  *Yes*: Read the file from now on, without asking
-       you will be asked again next time

-    - `No`: Don't read it, and don't remember the answer

-    - `Always`: Read the file this time, and automatically do so from now on
+    - `*Once*: Read the file this time, but ask again next time

-    - `neVer`: Don't read it, and don't ask again in future
+    - `*No*: Don't read it this time, but ask again next time

+    - `*neVer*: Don't read it, now or ever

 - It also remembers a hash of the file's contents, so that if the file changes, you'll be asked again.